nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * It implements `FindContactParser#isAtLeastOnePrefixPresent()` to validate that at least one search parameter was provided by the user

   * `FindContactCriteria`:
-    * It stores all the predicates which will be used to test for matching contacts
+    * It encapsulates all the predicates which will be used to test for matching contacts
     * It implements the following operations:
       * `FindContactCriteria#addPredicate():` Adds a new predicate into the list of predicates to test for matching contacts
-      * `FindContactCriteria#getFindContactPredicate():` To compose all predicates into a single predicate
+      * `FindContactCriteria#getFindContactPredicate():` To compose all the predicates into a single predicate

     * Predicate objects that can be stored in `FindContactCriteria`:
       * `ContactNameContainsKeywordsPredicate`: